 Step 3 Add YouTube Music Songs

 Choose your favorite playlists from the built-in YouTube Music web player, then tap the "Add" icon.

 Now, just click the "Convert" button to start downloading YouTube Music titles to your computer local drive.

 When the conversion is done, go to the "Converted" menu and you'll find the download history list of your YouTube Music playlists.
 You can now make backup for these YouTube Music downloads permanently.

 Are you looking for a way to cancel your YouTube Music membership?
 Whether you've found another music streaming service or simply need to cut back on expenses, canceling your YouTube Music membership is an easy process.
 In the above Part 1 and Part 2, we've listed a few methods to end your YouTube Music subscription (or during the Free Trial).

 However, if you're worried about losing all the YouTube songs and playlists you've saved on the service, there's a way to get them playable forever.
 By using a third-party NoteBurner YouTube Music Converter tool, you can download YouTube Music songs and playlists to your device and listen to them even after your Premium subscription ends.

-Note: The free trial version of NoteBurner YouTube Music Converter allows you to convert the first 1 minute of each song and convert 3 songs at a time.
+Note: The free trial version of NoteBurner YouTube Music Converter allows you to convert the first 1 minute of each song.
 You can buy the full version to unlock this limitation and enable all its features.